 At the beginning of every week, everyone sets his or her goals and decides what they want to learn.
 At the end of the week, we meet again, ask questions and tell each other what we have learned.
 The more experienced R users help everyone out at the end of the week.
 Our weekly meetings are there to make sure everyone finished their goals, and to provide accountability for the team.

 DataCamp is ideal for this style of learning and working, since you can take your lessons for that week at any time and in any place.
 You can work through courses at work, at home—anywhere there's internet access.
 You don't need to spend a whole day in a classroom.

 DataCamp is ideal for this style of learning and working, since you can take your lessons for that week at any time and in any place.

 What's the roadmap for your team's data science education?

-We are currently focusing on data manipulation with courses like Intermediate R course, and look at data visualizations with ggvis.
+We are currently focusing on data manipulation with courses like dplyr.
+Next we will go into more detail with the R language itself via the Intermediate R course, and look at data visualizations with ggvis.
 After that our focus will probably shift toward the more statistical packages.